stephenjohnlimb/boot/BitnamiKafkaHelm.md

 # Now lets see if we can contact the kafka broker
 # Note that the broker has a DNS address for the service (remember we used the default 9092 for 'client')
-# 'default' is our namespace and 'my-release' is the name we gave when deploying via helm
+# 'default' is our namespace and 'my-release' is the name we gave when deploying kafka via helm
 kafkacat -L -b my-release-kafka.default.svc.cluster.local:9092 -t test-topic

 # The response is a bit low level!